Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo: Discussion

-\subsection{Endmembers: \class{E}-Types}
+\subsection{Endmembers: \class{E}-types}

 \class{E}-type asteroids are linked to the enstatite achondrites \citep{RelationshipOfGaffey1992}.
 Their standout feature is a visual albedo generally above \SI{50}{\percent}, see \cref{fig:class_spectra_mcomplex}.
-This unique property makes them easy to recognize in the reduced latent space, where they exhibit large absolute values in $z_2$ and $z_3$, refer to \cref{fig:highlight_classes_klm}.
+This unique property makes them easy to recognise in the reduced latent space, where they exhibit large absolute values in $z_2$ and $z_3$, with the former shown in \cref{fig:highlight_classes_klm}.

 Spectrally, \class{E}-types have a steep visible slope before flattening out in the NIR.
-In case where the albedo observation is missing, \class{E}-types are degenerate with all classes of the \class{M}-complex.
-As an example, we observe samples of \nuna{44}{Nysa} located in the upper foci (a) and (d), around the \class{K}- and the \class{L}-types, correctly identified as \class{E}-type due to the albedo observation.
-However, the third sample in the upper focus (b) lacks an associated albedo value and is classified as an \class{M}-type.
-As for \class{L} and \class{M}, we notice a large intrinsic variability of the samples of unique asteroids in the \class{E}-class.
+In the case where the albedo observation is missing, \class{E}-types are degenerate with all classes of the \class{M}-complex.
+As an example, we observe samples of \nuna{44}{Nysa} located in subpanels (a) and (d), around the \class{K}- and the \class{L}-types, correctly identified as an \class{E}-type, due to the albedo observation.
+However, the third sample in subpanel (b) lacks an associated albedo value and is classified as an \class{M}-type.
+As for \class{L} and \class{M}, we find a large intrinsic variability of the samples of individual asteroids in the \class{E}-class.